 (Note to you fans of Mi Nidito.
-You can read my review on this website and understand why it is not in the running.)
+You can read my review here and understand why it is not in the running.)

 Tucson has a lot of Mexican restaurants and not all are worthy of a second visit.
 Knowing which ones are best is most important when you have visitors from out-of-town.
 After all, you don’t want to be embarrassed by taking them to one that they aren’t going to rave about.

-With our extended family here over the Christmas holiday (2011), it was a perfect time to compare Mexican restaurants for our Southern Arizona Guide viewers.
+With our extended family here over a recent Christmas holiday, it was a perfect time to compare Mexican restaurants for our Southern Arizona Guide viewers.
 As a reviewer, I generally try to involve many people in my dining excursions so that I can get a variety of opinions.
 I think this approach provides our viewers with a broader, more nuanced review.
 We all have different preferences when it comes to food and drink.

 I’ve long since lost track of the number of people who have asked me which is the best Mexican restaurant in Tucson.
-I usually direct them to one of three: El Charro on Court Street; Café Poca Cosa on Pennington; and Theresa’s Mosaic Café.
+I usually direct them to one of three: El Charro Cafe on Court Street; Cafe Poca Cosa on Pennington; or Theresa’s Mosaic Café.
 I sometimes joke that Mosaic Café at Silverbell & Grant is the best Mexican restaurant hidden behind a McDonald’s.

 Over the years, I have dined at all three many times and all are very good.
 But which one is best?
 The Quest-For-The-Best became one of our fun family goals for the holidays.

-Before half the family scattered immediately after Christmas Day, we all went to El Charro, in part because we wanted to be able to walk the few blocks to the Tucson Museum of Art to see the “Who Shot Rock ‘n Roll” exhibit.
+Before half the family scattered immediately after Christmas Day, we all went to El Charro downtown on Court Street, in part because we wanted to be able to walk the few blocks to the Tucson Museum of Art to see the newest exhibits.
+Our TMA always has great exhibits.

-For those of you who don’t know, El Charro on Court Street downtown is the oldest continually operated family restaurant in the United States – 1922.
-It has been praised in the New York Times and many other national publications so many times, I’m sure the family has lost track.
+For those of you who don’t know, El Charro Cafe' on Court Street in the historic district is the oldest Mexican restaurant in the United States continually operated by one family – 1922.
+It has been praised in the New York Times and many other national publications so many times, I’m sure the Flores family has lost track.

 When reviewing Mexican restaurants, there are many aspects to consider.
 The main dishes of course, but also the chips, salsa, guacamole’ and, most importantly, the margaritas.